tristanpenman/whisper-rknn/notes/streaming.md

 - Update interval: one second.
 - Minimum audio before the first decode: two seconds.
-- Maximum active window: 20 seconds, matching the current encoder model.
+- Maximum active window: the model's configured chunk length, defaulting to 20 seconds.
 - Agreement depth: two consecutive hypotheses.
 - Input source: an existing audio file delivered incrementally.

 Each update appends samples to the active buffer, preprocesses the window, runs the encoder and decoder, and submits the returned hypothesis to the agreement component.
+The C++ CLI selects the window with `--chunk-length`; Python uses `--chunk_length`.
+The chosen value must match the exported encoder and decoder shapes.

 Independent, non-overlapping chunks must not be concatenated because words may be split at their boundaries.
 The active buffer must retain overlapping acoustic context between updates.